Jack-A-Cooper/PyImg/README.md

 - **Customizable Save Directory**: Choose a custom directory where processed images will be saved.

 ## Prerequisites
-Before running PyImg, ensure you have the following installed:
+Before running PyImgScale, ensure you have the following installed:
 - Python 3.x
 - PyQt5
 - Pillow (PIL Fork)